Deepesh2201/Advanced-AI-CaseStudies/Unit1_DeepLearning/Task2_ModelCompressionReport/report.md

   Unstructured Weight Pruning creates sparse matrices in acoustic models for trigger word detection.
 This allows smart speakers to operate in an ultra-low-power, always-on state with minimal battery drain and near-zero latency for recognizing the wake word, maintaining immediate responsiveness.

 - **Autonomous Vehicles:**
-  Pruning object detection models (e.g., YOLO) with Structured Filter Pruning reduces computational load by 30% - 50%.
+  Pruning object detection models with Structured Filter Pruning reduces computational load by 30% - 50%.
 This increase in the inference frame rate (FPS) is critical for autonomous systems to guarantee instantaneous decision-making and vehicle safety in fast-changing road environments.

 ---

 ## 2. Quantization

 Quantization reduces the precision of weights and activations from floating-point (FP32) to lower-bit formats such as FP16, INT8, or INT4.
+Examples :ResNet-50 (Image Classification), LLaMA Series (Large Language Models), SqueezeNet (Highly Compact CNN).

 ### Types